CHAPTER TWENTY THREE

 Volunteer services over the years ranged from scout activities to Jaycees, 31 years in Lions, Holts Summit Volunteer Fire Department, Civil Defense Police, 13 years in Civil Air Patrol, to State Guard organizations in Missouri and Indiana, to countless days of service to one group or another.
 Uniforms and volunteerism, it seems, were imbedded in my lifestyle from those very earliest days in Hannibal.

 My wife had no interest in any of the organizations, and I didn’t know until many years later that she resented me being away from home to participate in these activities.
 She had two young children, didn’t drive in the early years of our marriage, and had no way to contact me in case of emergency.
 I didn’t realize that I was being inconsiderate of her, and, of course, she was too strong to complain.
+Bless her heart for being so forgiving!

 Four generations of Vaughns.
 Larry (Lawrence E Vaughn, Jr), Jessie Beulah Phillips Vaughn, Gene Vaughn (Lawrence Eugene Vaughn), in front: Steven Lance and Lawrence E Vaughn III (Link).
 1973

-In 1974 I left the Danville Police Department because they passed me over for promotion to lieutenant.
+In 1974 I left the Danville Police Department because they passed me over for promotion from sergeant to lieutenant.
 I had made the highest written test score of the seven sergeants who took the exam, and had the highest psychological score, but the least number of years experience.

 Following the written exam the Board of Police Commissioners changed the promotion criteria in order to exclude me from the promotion.
 They adopted a rule to add five points to the written score for having military experience, an additional point for each year of military experience, another point for each year of police service, etc., until they found the combination to make the next highest scoring sergeant promotable.